alaaatefbediwi-ds/FairHiringBias-Mitigation-NU/README.md

 These preprocessing steps resulted in a fully numerical and normalized dataset, ready for training fairness-aware machine learning models.

-## Model Architecture and Performance
+## Model Architecture & Performance

 To begin modeling, the dataset was first split into features (X) and the target variable `HiringDecision`.
 - **A stratified train-test split** was then applied to ensure that the distribution of the hiring decision labels was preserved across both training and testing sets.